forestryio/forestry.io/hugo/content/blog/instant-production-ready-scaffolding-with-create-static-site.md

 npx create-static-site my-new-site --template hugo
 ```

 After running the above command, a new Hugo site will be created in the `my-new-site` directory.
-You can create a new Jekyll site instead by passing `--template jekyll` instead:
+You can create a new Jekyll site by passing `--template jekyll` instead:

 ```
 npx create-static-site my-new-site --template jekyll